Cover photo by Rob Dickinson.

 Status and Conservation

-Uncommon and very localised in South Africa.
-Listed as of Least Concern in the IUCN Red List of Threatened Species.
+The Guinea Skimmer is uncommon and localised in South Africa.
+It is listed as of Least Concern in the IUCN Red List of Threatened Species.

 Distribution

-Patchily distributed over much of Sub-Saharan Africa, from West and Central Africa and from East Africa to the NE parts of Southern Africa.
+The Guinea Skimmer is patchily distributed over much of Sub-Saharan Africa.
+It occurs in West and Central Africa, and from East Africa to the north-eastern parts of southern Africa.

 Orthetrum guineense is scarce and sparsely distributed in South Africa where it is restricted to the upland savanna regions of the northern provinces.